mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 + source "https://mirrors.aliyun.com/rubygems/"
 ```

-There are at least 3 pupoluar choices: Ruby China Gems (<https://gems.ruby-china.com>), Aliyun Gems (<https://mirrors.aliyun.com/rubygems>) and Tsinghua Gems (<https://mirrors.tuna.tsinghua.edu.cn/rubygems>).
+There are at least 3 popular choices: Ruby China Gems (<https://gems.ruby-china.com>), Aliyun Gems (<https://mirrors.aliyun.com/rubygems>) and Tsinghua Gems (<https://mirrors.tuna.tsinghua.edu.cn/rubygems>).

 ## Mirror Choices

 In the previous sections, we discussed examples from Docker, Python, Brew, and Ruby.
 But we didn't mention the possible choices for mirrors.
 There are multiple choices of mirror in China:

 * **Aliyun Mirror (阿里巴巴开源镜像站)** <https://developer.aliyun.com/mirror/>, which is a multipurpose mirror.
 It can be used for different categories: container, framework/tool, operating system (OS), programming language, etc. Founded in 2009, Alibaba Cloud is the world's leading cloud computing and artificial intelligence technology company, serving enterprises, developers, and government agencies in more than 200 countries and regions.
 * **Tencent Mirror (腾讯云)** <https://mirrors.tencent.com/> which is a multipurpose mirror.
-Tencent Cloud provides secure and stable cloud computing services for millions of enterprises and developers, covering a full range of cloud services and solutions for various industries, including cloud servers, cloud database, cloud storage, video and CDN, domain name registration, etc.
+Tencent Cloud provides secure and stable cloud computing services for millions of enterprises and developers, covering a full range of cloud services and solutions for various industries, including cloud servers, cloud databases, cloud storage, video and CDN, domain name registration, etc.
 * **Azure Container Registry** <https://dockerhub.azk8s.cn>.
-Azure cloud service is a flexible enterprise-level public cloud platform, providing database, cloud service, cloud storage, artificial intelligence Internet, CDN and other efficient, stable and scalable cloud services. _Note that ACR does not provide public anonymous access functionality on Azure China, this feature is in public preview on global Azure  ([link](https://github.com/Azure/container-service-for-azure-china/issues/60))._
+Azure cloud service is a flexible enterprise-level public cloud platform, providing database, cloud service, cloud storage, artificial intelligence Internet, CDN, and other efficient, stable, and scalable cloud services. _Note that ACR does not provide public anonymous access functionality on Azure China, this feature is in public preview on global Azure  ([link](https://github.com/Azure/container-service-for-azure-china/issues/60))._
-* **163 Mirror (网易镜像)** <https://mirrors.163.com> 163 Wangyi is a leading Internet technology company in China, providing users with free mailboxes, games, search engine services, more than 30 content channels such as news, entertainment, sports, and blogs, videos, forums and other interactive exchanges.
+* **163 Mirror (网易镜像)** <https://mirrors.163.com> 163 Wangyi is a leading Internet technology company in China, providing users with free mailboxes, games, search engine services, more than 30 content channels such as news, entertainment, sports, and blogs, videos, forums, and other interactive exchanges.
 * **Huawei Mirror (华为镜像)** <https://mirrors.huaweicloud.com/home> Huawei Cloud provides stable, reliable, secure, reliable, and sustainable cloud services, and is committed to empower the cloud and building a cloud foundation for the intelligent world.
 Help enterprises reduce costs and increase efficiency, the common choice of 3 million customers around the world.
 * **Tsinghua EDU Mirror (清华大学镜像站)** <https://mirrors.tuna.tsinghua.edu.cn>, which is a multipurpose mirror, maintained by the Tshinghua University.
 Tsinghua University is a famous institution of higher education in China, located in the scenic Tsinghua Park in the northwestern suburbs of Beijing, and is an important base for China's high-level talent training and scientific and technological research.
 * **USTC (中国科学技术大学镜像站)** <http://mirrors.ustc.edu.cn/>, which is a multipurpose mirror, maintained by the University of Science and Technology of China (USTC).
-The University of Science and Technology of China is a science and engineering university affiliated to the Chinese Academy of Sciences that focuses on cutting-edge science and high technology, and combines medicine, characteristic management and humanities.
+The University of Science and Technology of China is a science and engineering university affiliated to the Chinese Academy of Sciences that focuses on cutting-edge science and high technology, and combines medicine, characteristic management, and humanities.
-* **~~Amazon Web Services~~** :warning: It seems that AWS does not provide builtin solution for using container image registry for Chinese users.
+* **~~Amazon Web Services~~** :warning: It seems that AWS does not provide a built-in solution for using container image registry for Chinese users.
 You need to build a custom solution yourself, here is an article written in Chinese [在 AWS 中国区方便安全的使用海外公开容器镜像](https://aws.amazon.com/cn/blogs/china/convenient-and-safe-use-of-overseas-public-container-images-in-aws-china/) (Convenient and safe use of overseas' public container images in AWS China).
 This solution is not suitable for you if you were a simple user who wants to focus on using existing images.

 There are probably other mirrors as well.
 If you found other sources, please leave a comment so that I can update the post.